-We’ve already established I’m in love with Valletta.
-This week’s main write-up is also dedicated to our gorgeous capital.
+We’ve already established I’m in love with our gorgeous capital.
+This week’s main write-up is also dedicated to saving the Valletta skyline..
 Meet writer, sailor, woman-extraordinaire Clare Francis.

 She sailed the Atlantic single-handedly back in 1976.
 Her novel Night Sky reached Number One on the Sunday Times bestseller list and was on the New York Times’ Top 10 for six weeks.
 She is a trustee of the UK charity Action for ME, having the condition herself.
 Now, Clare Francis has taken a new cause under her wing – Save Valletta’s Skyline.